-The MLS differs from the Medicare levy, which is a two per cent tax paid by most taxpayers to fund the public healthcare system.
-For those on higher incomes, The MLS is payable in addition to the Medicare levy.
+The MLS differs from the Medicare levy in that the latter is a 2% tax paid by most taxpayers to fund the public healthcare system.
+For those on higher incomes, the MLS is payable in addition to the Medicare levy.

-Thankfully, the MLS can be easily avoided by taking out hospital cover, though keep in mind if you haven’t held it for the entire financial year, you could have to pay the MLS for each day you didn’t hold cover.
+Thankfully, the MLS can be easily avoided by taking out hospital cover, though keep in mind if you haven’t held it for the entire tax year, you’ll likely have to pay the MLS for each day you didn’t have cover.

-Please note: Taking out an extras cover policy as a standalone product will not prevent you from paying the MLS.
+Please note: Taking out an extras cover policy as a standalone product will not help you avoid paying the MLS.

-If you are exempt from the Medicare Levy, you could also be exempt from the MLS.
-For part of (or the entirety of) this financial year;
+If you’re exempt from the Medicare levy, you could also be exempt from the MLS.
+Some exemptions to the Medicare levy and Surcharge include:

-If any of the above conditions apply, you may be exempt from the Medicare levy and Medicare Levy Surcharge, but we recommend you visit the ATO’s website to make sure.
+If any of the above conditions apply, you may be exempt from the Medicare levy and MLS, but we recommend you visit the ATO’s website to make sure.

-Source: Elective surgery waiting times 2017-18, Australian Institute of Health and Welfare, Australian Government.
-2019.
+2 Elective surgery waiting times 2020-21, Australian Institute of Health and Welfare, Australian Government.
+2022.